-Join William Everhart for an in-depth discussion in this video Incorporating a barcode, part of Package Design with Illustrator.
+Join William Everhart for an in-depth discussion in this video Incorporating a barcode, part of Illustrator: Package Design.

 So now let's take a look at how we incorporate the bar code we just generated into our layout.
 So I'm just going to go up to the file menu and choose open.
 I'm going to navigate to my downloads folder here, and here is my little bar code in the EPS format.
 I'm going to just open that up.
 And then I'm going to select the bar code, and as you can see, it is truly a vector file.
 Now to incorporate this over into my layout, I simply copy it here.
 Then navigate back to my layout, and I'm going to place it on the label over here on the right where this black box is.